Eucalyptus camaldulensis (red gum)

 Notes on Taxonomy and NomenclatureTop of page

 Zones of introgression are known with E. tereticornis in eastern Australia and E. rudis in Western Australia, where distributions overlap.
-E. camaldulensis has been recorded in 13 naturally occurring hybrid combinations (Griffin et al., 1988).
-A manipulated hybrid with E. grandis is being trialled in South Africa in order to extend the range of economic plantings of eucalypts to hot, dry 'marginal' areas (Darrow, 1995).
-Natural hybrids between E. camaldulensis and E. alba have been commonly recorded in northern Australia (Eldridge et al., 1993).
+E. camaldulensis has been recorded in 13 naturally occurring hybrid combinations (Griffin et al., 1988), including natural hybrids between E. camaldulensis and E. alba in northern Australia (Eldridge et al., 1993).
+An artificial hybrid with E. grandis that is more tolerant of hotter, drier and more marginal areas has also been planted in South Africa (Darrow, 1995).

 DescriptionTop of page